somenath203/Scholar-Sync/README.md

 3. **Ban/Unban Users**
    Admins can ban a user by providing a clear reason or unban them when necessary, allowing for effective management of platform usage.

+4. **Content Management**
+   Admins can delete any roadmap, QnA, or YouTube resource created by any user if needed, providing additional control over platform content.

+5. **Pagination**
+   The admin dashboard includes pagination in the roadmaps, essential YouTube links, and QnA sections, with 3 items displayed per page, making it easy to navigate and manage content effectively.

 ## Technologies Used